yasiryagi/helpdesk/roles/storage-lead/README.md

 ```
 yarn storage-node leader:cancel-invite -i 2 -k /path/to/storage-lead-role-key.json
 ```
+Means you want to cancel the pending invitation to bucket 2.

 #### Notes
 Can be used to cancel an invitation.
 Useful if:
 - the worker is not responding
-- the wrong worker was invited
+- the wrong worker was invited to the wrong bucket

 ### create-bucket
 ```